Tankman3737/JukeBox/README.md

 Jukebox layout using modified AudioMode plugin JukeBox_grid layout for Attractmode 3.2

+1: Unzip and put in the layouts folder.

-1: Put the AudioMode_xtra.nut in the plugins folder.
+2: Put the AudioMode_xtra.nut in the plugins folder.

-2: Start the layout and add up to 10 albums, I have mine in the main AM plus folder inside "music", be aware of the track name length as it doesn't scroll.
+3: Start the layout and add up to 10 albums, I have mine in the main AM plus folder inside "music", be aware of the track name length as it doesn't scroll.
 Add artwork-cd.png and cover.png inside the corresponding music folder.

-3: I use an Xbox 360 controller so set custom 1&2 for vol up/down ( Triggers)  and custom 4 for album select (LB). look for the words.png ( or similar ) if you want to swap out what shows on screen for your own .png
+4: I use an Xbox 360 controller so set custom 1&2 for vol up/down ( Triggers)  and custom 4 for album select (LB). look for the words.png ( or similar ) if you want to swap out what shows on screen for your own .png

-4: Multiple options, some are layout specific.
+5: Multiple options, some are layout specific.

-5: Know bugs.
+6: Know bugs.
 Sometimes when turning on/off the visualizers the track will change or volume goes up (WTF!!or not, depending on the wind direction)

 I made almost all the artwork from scratch in Affinity photo, apart from a few background elements.
 I did have help from Claude.AI on the coding (what did you expect--i'm not Oomek or Chadnaut)